Franklin North

-Franklin North was a parliamentary electorate in the southern part of the Auckland Region of New Zealand from 1881 to 1890.
+Franklin North was a parliamentary electorate in the North Island of New Zealand from 1881 to 1890.

 Population centres

 The previous electoral redistribution was undertaken in 1875 for the 1875–1876 election.
 In the six years since, New Zealand's European population had increased by 65%.
 In the 1881 electoral redistribution, the House of Representatives increased the number of European representatives to 91 (up from 84 since the 1875–76 election).
 The number of Māori electorates was held at four.
 The House further decided that electorates should not have more than one representative, which led to 35 new electorates being formed, including Franklin North, and two electorates that had previously been abolished to be recreated.
 This necessitated a major disruption to existing boundaries.

 Franklin North included the towns of Papatoetoe, and Papakura from 1881 to 1887.
 In 1887 with the growth of Auckland Franklin North contracted in area, and Papakura was transferred to Franklin South.